feifeijin/ResumeSpy/README.md

 ```

 > ⚠️ Keep the signing key and OAuth secrets out of source control.
 Use user secrets or environment variables in production.

+### API Documentation

+- Start the API (`dotnet run --project ResumeSpy.UI`).
+- Open `https://localhost:7227/swagger.html` (or the base URL you run on) to view the interactive documentation and try endpoints with JWT auth.